 Article 12 : Security Ensured during the Event :

 Security during the swim phases :

-➢ at least 1 person holder of a safety certificate in kayak (B.E.kayak) in a canoe plus qualified lifeguards.
+➢ several holders of a safety certificate in kayak (B.E.kayak) in a canoe plus qualified lifeguards.

 Security during the Bike phases :